neumino/neumino.github.io/movies.md

-### The Snowman
+### Jigsaw
-*Released on 2017-10-12, vote average 4.9*
+*Released on 2017-10-20, vote average 7.8*

-Detective Harry Hole investigates the disappearance of a woman whose pink scarf is found wrapped around an ominous looking snowman.
+Dead bodies begin to turn up all over the city, each meeting their demise in a variety of grisly ways.
+All investigations begin to point the finger at deceased killer John Kramer.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/c44kam_8N3I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/UG7nL8DwzvA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>